-Citizens from other countries require a visa if they wish to stay in Germany for longer than 90 days.
-Citizens of Australia, Canada, Israel, Japan, New Zealand, South Korea and the United States may apply for this visa after arriving in Germany.
-Citizens from other countries must be issued a student visa before travelling to Germany.
+Citizens from other countries generally require a visa if they wish to stay in Germany for longer than 90 days.
+Visa applications must be submitted before entering the country.
+Citizens of Andorra, Australia, Brazil, Canada, El Salvador, Honduras, Israel, Japan, Monaco, New Zealand, San Marino, South Korea and the United States are allowed to enter Germany without such a visa, but must apply for a residence permit after arrival.
+Please note that additional provisions may apply if your child takes up employment in Germany.

-Special rules apply if the visit to Germany does not exceed 90 days.
-In such cases, citizens from the following countries need not apply for a visa: Argentina, Brazil, Brunei, Chile, Costa Rica, Croatia, El Salvador, Guatemala, Macau, Malaysia, Mexico, Nicaragua, Panama, Paraguay, Singapore, Uruguay and Venezuela.
-These rules apply if you are a citizen of Albania, Bosnia and Herzegovina, Macedonia, Montenegro or Serbia, and hold a biometric passport.
+Special rules apply if your visit to Germany does not exceed 90 days.
+In such cases, citizens from the following countries need not apply for a visa: Antigua and Barbuda, Argentina, The Bahamas, Barbados, Brunei, Chile, Colombia, Costa Rica, Dominica, Grenada, Guatemala, Malaysia, Mauritius, Mexico, Nicaragua, Palau, Panama, Paraguay, Peru, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, Seychelles, Singapore, Timor-Leste, Tonga, Trinidad and Tobago, United Arab Emirates, Uruguay, Vanuatu, Vatican City and Venezuela.
+These rules also apply if you are a citizen of Albania, Bosnia and Herzegovina, Macau, Macedonia, Moldova, Montenegro, Serbia or Taiwan and hold a specific type of passport.
+For more details, please visit the website of the German Federal Foreign Office.

-For more information about visa applications and current regulations, we recommend contacting the staff at the German embassy or consulate in your home country.
+For more information about visa applications and current regulations, we strongly recommend contacting the staff at the German embassy or consulate in your home country.
 They will be happy to answer your questions.